 For me, as an Australian, this current crisis comes hot on the heels of the recent bushfires that swept across my home country, and the numerous parallels are striking.
 This was another crisis in which the very air we breathed, this time thick with smoke rather than a pathogen, threatened to choke us.
 And the danger to life came from the opposing element: not water but fire.

 The bushfires—some of which are still burning six months after the first outbreaks began last September—were the worst in recorded history.
 Years ago, I was trapped in a bushfire in the Hunter Valley, New South Wales.
 There were flames on either side of the highway, and I only very narrowly made it through them safely.
 It was one of the most terrifying moments of my life.
-Yet the scale of that fire was nothing compared to those that burned throughout Australia, where it is estimated that over ten million acres of land (an area almost the entire size of England) were scorched.
+Yet that fire was nothing compared to those that burned throughout Australia, where it is estimated that over ten million acres of land (an area almost the entire size of England) were scorched.

 I’ve lived a large portion of my adult life abroad, but Australia is and always will be my home.
 The wild beauty of the Australian landscape is something that can only be fully appreciated when one is standing in its midst, at dusk, with birds screaming above, the wind tearing through the trees, and the waves pounding on the shore.
 The ferociousness of the climate feels unique.
 The changeable nature of the Australian weather seems to me a stark contrast to England, where I now live.
 I still wake up every single morning missing the wild Pacific Ocean.
 But for a time, that ocean was littered with the black, charred remains of burnt trees, blown in by the wind, and the air was too thick with smoke to see more than a few meters ahead.